Supporting Embedded Content

 Again, these dirty bits move to the Frame because they relate to the frame’s part of rendering.

 Unlike images, iframes have no intrinsic size: the layout size of an <iframe> element does not depend on its content.There was an attempt to provide iframes with intrinsic sizing in the past, but it was removed from the HTML specification when no browser implemented it.
-This may change in the future, as there are good use cases for a “seamless” iframe whose layout coordinates with its parent frame.
+This may change in the future, as there are good use cases for a “seamless” iframe whose layout is coordinated with its parent frame.
 That means there’s a crucial extra bit of communication that needs to happen between the parent and child frames: how wide and tall should a frame be laid out?
 This is defined by the attributes and CSS of the iframe element:

 class BlockLayout: